Principal Investigator:

 Undergraduate students:

-Tommer Zilka, University of Edinburgh, Honours Student (Biochemistry)
+Anna Sleigh, University of Cambridge, summer student (Department of Physics) Tommer Zilka, University of Edinburgh, Honours Student (Biochemistry)

 Diana Coroiu, University of Edinburgh, Honours Student (Biochemistry)